Management · June 24, 2024

 • Reliability as adept collaborators and networkers, as well as the ability to work independently

-Generation X is more concerned about their finances than any other age cohort in the multigenerational workforce.
-They were among the first generation to deal with both high student loan balances and the expectation of footing the entire bill for their own retirement.
+Generation X is more concerned about their finances than any other generation in our workforce.
+They were among the first generation to have both high student loan balances and the expectation of footing the entire bill for milestones like buying homes and retirement.

 Millennials

-Now officially the largest living generation, millennials developed a reputation for being eager to advance professionally based on credentials and performance rather than seniority.
-They're the most educated generation to enter the workforce and have taken on a significant amount of educational debt to do it.
-Now, as they rapidly emerge as the backbone of the economy and the leadership talent pool, it's important to take a more nuanced look at millennials.
+As the largest living generation, millennials developed a reputation for being eager to advance professionally based on credentials and performance rather than seniority.
+They're the most educated generation to enter the workforce and have likely taken a significant amount of educational debt to do it.
+As they rapidly emerge as the backbone of the economy and the leadership talent pool, it's important to take a more nuanced look at millennials.

-Preferring productivity to face time, millennials can be reliable innovators and drivers of efficiency.
-They also tend to respond best to flexible management styles and draw strong boundaries with their employers.
-For millennials, work is simply a part of life rather than the center of it, and they refuse to accept some of the workplace expectations considered typical for their parents and grandparents.
+Millennials prefer productivity to face time so they can be reliable innovators and drivers of efficiency.
+Exploring employee retention strategies may help you attract and keep your employees feeling supported and set up for success.
+For millennials, work is part of life but not the center of it, and they refuse to accept traditional workplace expectations that their parents and grandparents had.

 Generation Z

-Because the oldest members of Generation Z are now entering the workforce, informational insights are still forming on how this group may function as employees.
-It's a good idea to avoid generalizing these young workers, as time will tell how the generation as a whole responds to employment in the post-pandemic world.
+Now that the oldest members of Generation Z are entering the workforce, informational insights are still forming on how this group may function as employees.
+It's a good idea to avoid generalizing these workers, and time will tell how they respond to employment in the post-pandemic world.

-In general, though, Generation Z tends to be comfortable with technology and change because these young adults grew up online and have lived through a number of seismic shifts in society and culture.
-This means they're in a unique position to adapt as your needs or industry changes.
-Such a high tolerance for change can also mean the Generation Z workforce is uniquely suited to propose creative solutions to problems.
-Giving these employees measurable and trackable feedback goes a long way toward strong performance outcomes.
+Generation Z tends to be comfortable with technology and change because they grew up online and have lived through a number of seismic shifts in society and culture.
+As a result, they're in a unique position to adapt well as your business grows.

-Remember that each generation has a different preferred method of communication, so make sure you're reaching potential candidates in multiple generations where they are—using print ads, word of mouth, job board postings and social media rather than a single recruitment method to attract talent.
+While each generation has a different preferred method of communication, make sure you're reaching potential candidates where they are—use word of mouth, job board postings and social media rather than a single recruitment method to attract talent.

-When working on collaborative projects within a multigenerational workforce, try to place your employees in roles where they'll shine rather than ones that go against their inclinations.
+Remember to place your employees in roles where they'll shine rather than ones that go against their inclinations.
+Just because someone is part of a certain generation doesn't mean they'll have all the traits of their age cohort.

 Understanding each employee's unique needs and goals is essential to success.
-Key to this is acknowledging and engaging generational differences, which can help you identify what makes each employee tick and where they'll bring the most value as individuals.
+The key is acknowledging and engaging generational differences to help you identify what motivates each employee to bring their best self at work.

 When employees of all generations feel this value, they're more likely to resist the call of greener pastures elsewhere—keeping your business on sound footing to achieve long-term success and become greater than the sum of its parts.